How to get the most out of your wedding photos and film

 - Do the group shots early, before too much alcohol has been consumed!

-A typical group shot list would be something like this:-
+There’s no such thing as a standard wedding but a more common group shot list would be something like this:-

 - All of your wedding guests